Yellow Letters: The Best Lead Gen Strategy for Investors?

-Yellow letters are handwritten prospecting letters that real estate investors or Realtors send to homeowners in order to generate seller leads.
+Yellow letters are handwritten prospecting letters that real estate investors or real estate agents send to homeowners in order to generate seller leads.
 They’re called “yellow” letters because they were historically handwritten on yellow legal pads.
-The main benefit of sending yellow letters versus traditional direct mail is that because they seem less informal, they help create a personal connection with the potential home seller.
+We interviewed successful real estate investors for their yellow letter strategies and best practices in 2017.

 While the vast majority of yellow letters sent by investors today are created to look handwritten on computers rather than actually written by hand, and many are written on white paper, the name is still commonly used to refer to prospecting letters sent to homeowners.

-To get a better idea of what they look like, check out this example of a typical yellow letter from GoBig Printing:
+To get a better idea of what they look like, check out this example of a yellow letter from Yellow Letters Complete:

 One of the main reasons why this works is that they are getting people to empathize with them directly.
 They’re no longer a salaried employee representing a large charity, they are a human being with feelings, dreams and goals.
 This is what you need to get across in your yellow letters.